Tomiphred/DevSecOps-Project-Netflix/README.md

 **Step 2: Clone the Code:**

-- Update all the packages and then clone the code.
+- Update all the packages and then clone the code (addition).
 - Clone your application's code repository onto the EC2 instance:

     ```bash